StephenWhittington/rugby-world-xv/README.md

  **Media**

- * The only media used in this project was the background image of the most recent rugby world cup logo, This image is for educational purposes only.
+ * The only media used in this project was the background image of the most recent rugby world cup logo and a picture of a rugby field, This images are for educational purposes only.

  **Acknowledgements**